-Seeing as though we just did 20 Healthy Foods, I thought it only fitting we do the strangest and most revolting foods you can eat from around the world — bon appetite or maybe not.
+Seeing as though we just did 20 Healthy Foods, I thought it only fitting we do the strangest and most revolting foods you can eat from around the world.

 What do tarantulas, sheep’s heads and duck embryos have in common?
 They’re all considered delicious somewhere in the world.
 While most Australians probably don’t consider the contents of their cookbooks strange, to a foreigner, lunch could be the equivalent of a nightmare like the delicacies below.

 Needless to say, one of the great joys in life is travelling the world and exploring different cultures and eating different foods.
 One person’s delight is another one’s disgust and if you’re the type to venture off the beaten track to experience new cuisines and raw culture hold on to your stomach, these dishes may appear very weird, if not utterly disgusting.

 So before we dive into our culinary tour of the strangest foods from around the world, you should ask yourself: Do you really want to know about the eating habits of your fellow humans?
 Although eating these foods might seem torturous, they are in fact quite normal to the people who do eat them.

 Here’s my top 10 weirdest and utterly gross foods you can eat on earth.

 The very word tarantula scares the crap out of me, but in Cambodia, you can buy them fried whole, legs, fangs and all.
 Believe it or not, tourists come far and wide to try these black hairy arachnids and supposedly taste best fried with garlic salt (everything tastes better with a bit of garlic salt, even eight-legged monsters apparently).